 Carrying my own tent moreover enabled me to stay outside of the beaten track where there were no hotels and thus, enjoy the exclusivity of nature.

 And because people in the Himalayas are kind, honest and helpful, never did I have to worry about personal security either.
-There were so many times when I left my tent unattended in some unknown village with all the belongings lying inside, to explore the town or do a day hike, and nothing happened.
-Forget stealing, I wonder if anyone had even checked out my tent in my absence.
+There were many times when I left my tent unattended with all the belongings lying inside, to explore a town nearby or do a day hike or something, and nothing ever happened.
+Forget stealing, I wonder if anyone had ever tried checking my tent in my absence.
 Yes, the Himalayan region in India is that safe!

 Avoid Peak Tourist Season

 Because tourism industry in India is highly unregulated, and there is no lowest or highest set bar for services or hotel prices, prices for everything shoot sky high (as per Indian standards!) during peak tourist season.
-Where prices get affected by in-flow of tourists pretty much everywhere around the world, I’ve seen such a trend to be affecting more in India.
+Where prices get affected by in-flow of tourists pretty much everywhere around the world, I’ve seen such a trend to be affecting more in India and locals sometimes taking unrealistic advantage of high demand.
 So, avoid travelling during the peak tourist season at the moment.

 For example, if visiting Goa, avoid the peak season of December to February and rather visit during the monsoon (between July and August) when the weather isn’t too hot and the prices are not affected by high demand.

-Even today, when I am financially more stable, and travel blogging helps me generate money while on the go, I still avoid visiting places during the peak holiday season, because other than high prices, having to deal with the massive crowd at the destination is also a total turn off for me as a traveller.
+Even today, when I am financially more stable, and travel blogging makes me money, I still avoid visiting places during the peak holiday season, because other than high prices, having to deal with the massive crowd at the destination is also a total turn off for me as a traveller.

 Eat At Places That Are Not Serving Tourists